Not only are these inexpensive broadband plans available, but free internet service plans are on their way, from the private sector and government.

 Cheap internet access –- as provided through the organizations profiled in this site — can be a complex, confusing subject.
 There are several inexpensive broadband programs available, depending upon where you live.

-The main low-income internet programs are Internet Essentials by Comcast and Internet Basics by CenturyLink, thanks to individual deals they struck with the FCC, who has been a strong advocate for bringing cheaper internet, high speed internet, to needy Americans.
-This was one case where the federal government stood its ground and got something for consumers in return for granting something the cable companies wanted.
+The main low-income internet programs are Internet Essentials by Comcast and Internet Basics by CenturyLink, thanks to deals struck with the FCC, who has been a strong advocate for bringing cheaper internet to needy Americans.
+The federal government stood its ground and got something for consumers in return for granting something the companies wanted.

 There is also a national program called Connect2Compete to help poor school kids get internet and digital literacy training.
 Many of the nation’s major cable companies (well-known names such as Cox Cable, Cablevision, Time-Warner Cable and Charter) and many more of the smaller, regional cable companies (such as Bend Cable, Bright House Networks, Eagle Communications and Sjoberg’s Cable) have banded together under to work with Connect2Compete.